 Alameda has three ferry terminals that link the city to central San Francisco in about 20 minutes, to high tech jobs in South San Francisco, and to Oakland via a “Short Hop” where you can connect to downtown Oakland via bike or AC Transit.
 The service is operated by San Francisco Bay Ferry.

-Seaplane Lagoon opened in 2021 with direct service to Downtown San Francisco.
+Seaplane Lagoon has direct service to Downtown San Francisco.
 There are many options to get to the terminal:

-Main Street now has direct service to Jack London Square in Oakland (called the Short Hop); and to Downtown San Francisco and South San Francisco.
-In 2021, this service changed to midday, evening and weekend service only.
+Main Street has direct service to Jack London Square in Oakland (called the Short Hop); and to Downtown San Francisco and South San Francisco.
+Service is offered midday, evenings and on weekends.
 There is also game-day service to Chase Center and Oracle Park.

 Harbor Bay provides direct service to the San Francisco Ferry Building.
 There are many options to get to the terminal: